-- obtaining new experimental results within the framework of the programme aimed at verification of the Standard Model (SM) predictions and a search for physics beyond the SM at CMS and ATLAS, fulfillment of obligations for the modernization of detectors 2024-2028; - experimental verification of theoretical models aimed at searching for dark matter particles using SPS beams 2024-2030.
+- 1. Obtaining new experimental results within the framework of the programme aimed at verification of the Standard Model (SM) predictions and a search for physics beyond the SM at CMS and ATLAS, fulfillment of obligations for the modernization of detectors 2024-2028. - 2.
+Experimental verification of theoretical models aimed at searching for dark matter particles using SPS beams 2024-2030.

-Puc.
-14. The invariant mass distribution of a pair of b-jets obtained in pp collisions at an energy of 13 TeV in the ATLAS experiment in the processes of associated production of the Higgs boson with W and Z bosons and its decay into a pair of b-quarks.
+Fig. 15.
+The invariant mass distribution of a pair of b jets obtained in pp collisions at an energy of 13 TeV in the ATLAS experiment in the processes of associated production of the Higgs boson with W and Z bosons and its decay into a pair of b quarks.
 The contribution from all background processes is subtracted, with the exception of WZ and ZZ

-Puc.
-15. In the combined channel of the production of a pair of jets and a pair of leptons in the events obtained in the CMS experiment at the LHC, the limits (95% C.L.) were determined on the masses of particle candidates for the role of dark matter particle m{DM} and the mediator M{med} .
-The shaded area corresponds to the excluded mass values for the vector (top) and pseudo-vector (bottom) mediator
+Fig. 16.
+In the combined channel of the production of a pair of jets and a pair of leptons in the events obtained in the CMS experiment at the LHC, the limits (95% C.L.) were determined on the masses of particle candidates for the role of dark matter particle $m{\rm DM}$ and the mediator $m{\rm med}$.
+The shaded area corresponds to the excluded mass values for the vector (a) and axial-vector (b) mediators